-An example of a film create by a group of students during 2016 course: Beyond Survival and another from the 2015 program: Force Unseen
+An example of a film created by a group of students during the 2016 course: Beyond Survival and another from the 2015 program: Force Unseen

-Participants in the graduate courses should not purchase their airline tickets until 6 weeks prior to the start of the course.
-In the case of low enrollment or other unforeseen circumstances, a course may be cancelled up to 6 weeks ahead of the start date.
+Participants should not purchase their airline tickets until six weeks prior to the start of the course.
+In the case of low enrollment or other unforeseen circumstances, a course may be canceled up to six weeks ahead of the start date.

-Costa Rica has an incredible diversity of ecosystems.
+For its relatively small size, Costa Rica has an incredible diversity of ecosystems.
 Students will visit field sites representing most of the major ecosystems in the country, ranging from wet forest to dry forest, low elevation to high elevation, and terrestrial to marine habitats.
-We will spend time at all three OTS field stations (La Selva, Las Cruces, Palo Verde) in addition to a number of other sites described below.
+We will spend time at all three OTS research stations in addition to a number of other sites described below.

 A large and well-known research station on the Caribbean side of Costa Rica, La Selva has over 1,500 hectares of lowland tropical wet forest and connects to Braulio Carrillo National Park.

-Additional scholarships (up to $1,500 additional tuition aid) may be available for students with demonstrated financial need.
-Cost includes: all lodging and meals, transportation during the course, all course materials.
-Personal expenses such as laundry, mail, entertainment, international travel, airport tax ($29), insurance, medical expenses, etc. are not covered.
+Additional scholarships may be available for students with demonstrated financial needs.
+The tuition includes all lodging and meals, transportation during the course, and all course materials.
+Personal expenses such as laundry, mail, entertainment, international travel, insurance, medical expenses, etc., are not covered.
 Also, students planning additional time in Costa Rica before or after the course should allow $30-40 per day.

-Course fees are due in full one month prior to start of course; the first $500 constitutes a nonrefundable deposit.
+Course fees are due in full four weeks prior to start of course; the first $500 constitutes a non-refundable deposit.

-If you are interested in being considered for a partial scholarship please make sure to include a request for a partial scholarship along with the rest of the required documents.
-The letter should outline your financial situation, previous scholarships/grants (if any), and the amount you are seeking from outside sources to cover the costs of the course.
-The letter will help us asses your situation individually and determine you eligibility for a partial scholarship if you are selected for the course.
+If you are interested in being considered for an additional scholarship, please make sure to include a request for a partial scholarship along with the rest of the required documents.
+The letter should outline your financial situation, previous scholarships/grants if any, and the amount you are seeking from outside sources to cover the costs of the course.
+The letter will help us assess your situation individually and determine your eligibility for a partial scholarship if you are selected for the course.

-Please note that the scholarships are awarded and applied only to the tuition/course cost.
-They cannot be applied in any other way, for example travel expenses.
-Although we may be able to award a partial scholarship, we recommend that you seek funds for the course outside through you own means, such as applying for grants from your department or organizing small fund raisers.
+Please note that scholarships are awarded and applied only to the tuition/course cost.
+They cannot be applied in any other way.
+For example, scholarships cannot be applied toward travel expenses.
+Although we may be able to award a partial scholarship, we recommend that you seek outside funding for the course through your own means, such as applying for grants from your home department or organizing small fundraisers.

 Housing & Meals

-As OTS students, you must not only be proactive in asking the questions (and finding the answers) that are important to you, you must also be ready to share your own knowledge and experience with the rest of the group.
+As OTS students, you must be proactive in asking the questions (and finding the answers) that are important to you.
+You must also be ready to share your own knowledge and experience with the rest of the group.

 Passport & Visa Information

-You must have a valid Passport to travel to Costa Rica.
-It is important that the passport does not expire within 6 months of entering Costa Rica.
+You must have a valid passport to travel to Costa Rica.
+It is important that the passport does not expire within six months of entering Costa Rica.
 If you are NOT a citizen of a North American or European country, you will probably need a special visa to get into Costa Rica.
 We recommend that you contact your respective consulate or embassy services to determine if you need a visa to travel to Costa Rica.
-It is important to take into account the requirements to get a visa approved before you apply for one of our courses.
-If you are accepted into one of our courses we will provide any information necessary (within reason) to help with the visa application.
-Please keep in mind that visa application processes can take several months depending on the country of issue.
-For more information on this topic please visit http://www.migracion.go.cr/extranjeros/visas.html.
+It is important to consider the requirements to get a visa approved before you apply for one of our courses.
+If you are accepted into one of our courses, we will provide any information necessary, within reason, to help with the visa application.
+Please keep in mind that the visa application process can take several months, depending on the country of issue.
+For more information on this topic please visit this website.

 OTS is deeply committed to student safety and well-being and does not expose students to unnecessary danger or risk.
 OTS monitors national and international events that might affect our students.
 Five decades of risk assessment, emergency response, and crisis resolution have enabled OTS to maximize student safety and security.
-All students participate in an on-site orientation program upon arrival in Costa Rica.
-For our most current safety information, contact the OTS Enrollment Management staff at firstname.lastname@example.org.
+All students participate in an onsite orientation program upon arrival in Costa Rica.